 The summarised consolidated financial statements for the year ended 30 June 2021 have been audited by Ernst & Young Inc., who expressed an unmodified opinion thereon.
 The auditor also expressed an unmodified opinion on the annual consolidated financial statements from which these summarised consolidated financial statements were derived.
 The auditor's report on the summarised consolidated financial statements does not necessarily report on all of the information contained in this announcement.
-Shareholders are therefore advised that in order to obtain a full understanding of the nature of the auditor's engagement they should obtain a copy of the auditor's report on the summarised consolidated financial statements and of the auditor's report on the annual consolidated financial statements which are available for inspection at the Company's registered office.
+Shareholders are therefore advised that in order to obtain a full understanding of the nature of the auditor's engagement they should obtain a copy of the auditor's report on the summarised consolidated financial statements and of the auditor's report on the annual consolidated financial statements and auditor's report on the annual consolidated financial statements and auditor's report on the company's registered office.
 The annual consolidated financial statements and auditor's report are also available on the Company's website www.avi.co.za.